Computer Sciences 307

 Assignments must compile and run with Eclipse in the Painter Microlab.

 Assignments will either be submitted as a single Java file or in the form of a single JAR (Java Archive) file.
 Each assignment will specify exactly what to turn in.
-Assignments that are not in the correct format or not named correctly will receive no credit.
+Assignments that are not in the correct format or not named correctly will be penalized as described below.

 Assignments must be turned in via the Microlab turnin program.
 If you are registered for more than one computer science class you must ensure that your turn your assignment in to the correct, CS307 directory.
 You must turn in a file with the correct name and in the proper format. (the source code if I ask for the .java file or the source code files packaged as a jar file.
 The format will be specified on the assignment page.)

 If you do not follow the instructions and specifications for assignments (name, where to turn in, jar file format) you cause extra work for the graders and myself.
 As a student and potential software developer you must follow instructions and specifications.
 When you are penalized for failure to follow instructions it causes you to become a special case.
 With over 150 students the TAs and undergrad proctors use scripts to streamline some aspects of grading.
-Not follow the assignment instructions and specifications causes thee scripts to fail and the graders must spend more time on your submission.
-The following penalties are in place not because I am mean spirited or petty, but because there must be consequences for failure to follow instructions. otherwise there is no deterrent.
+Not following the assignment instructions and specifications causes these scripts to fail and the graders must spend more time on your submission.
+The following penalties are in place because there must be consequences for failure to follow instructions.
+Otherwise there is no deterrent.
 Please read this account of a student who has seen the issue from both sides.

 Penalties for failure to follow instructions and specifications on assignments:

-Assignments are not graded on effort or time spent working on them.
-They are not graded on a strictly linear scale.
+Assignments grades are not scaled to effort or time spent working on them.
+(You may spend a large amount of time working on an assignment and still lose many points because your program is not correct.)
+The programs are not graded on a strictly linear scale.
 Points will be deducted for failed test cases, poor style, poor efficiency, lack of necessary comments, convoluted algorithms, lack of student provided test cases, lack of answers to questions regarding the assignment, and other reasons deemed appropriate by the instructor.

 Each assignment will specify whether it must be done individually or as a pair.

 The teaching staff will grade, comment, return, and post the grade for an assignment within 5 days.
 A grade can only be disputed within the following week.
-This isn't a weekend bizarre.
+(This isn't a weekend bazaar.
+If there is an error in your grade you have one week to contact your grader.
+We won't go back at the end of the term to look at an assignment from early in the term.)
 You are responsible for contacting your TA or proctor if you assignment is not graded in a timely and accurate fashion.

 All grade disputes must be made in writing by email to the TA with supporting evidence or arguments, and will result in the entire assignment being re-graded.
 Remember, no whining.